 Temperature thresholds and timing of species phenology demonstrated different contribution to the values of canonical variables and eventually to canonical correlations.
 The first canonical correlation was determined mostly by the "shift" of spring transition and by the phenology of two species – Oithona similis and Centropages hamatus (Table 2).
 Calanus glacialis and Microsetella norvegica also demonstrated significant contribution.
 The second correlation was determined primarily by the timing of spring and summer beginning and rate of the temperature increase from 3 to 4°С (i.e. "form" of spring-summer transition), and also by phenology of Oithona similis and Pseudocalanus spp.
 For all studied species the middle of season had greater weight than its beginning and end.

 Two phenology schemes, described above, corresponded to four types of spring-summer temperature dynamics, revealed earlier (Table 4).
-For juveniles of Calanus and Centropages 1-st type of phenology (late beginning and end of the season with early middle of season) was characteristic, when the transition was early and slow, and opposite phenology (2-nd type - early beginning and end of the season with late middle of season) – when transition was late and fast.
-Temora and Oithona demonstrated opposite response: 1-st type of phenology, when transition was late and fast, and 2-nd type of phenology, when the transition was early and slow.
-Microsetella and Acartia (with admission for the latter, made above) demonstrated 1-st type of phenology, when the transition was early and fast, and 2-nd type, when that was late and slow.
-Pseudocalanus, on the contrary, demonstrated 2-nd type of phenology, when transition was early and fast, and 1-st type, when the transition was late and slow.
+For juveniles of Calanus and Centropages 1-st type of phenology (late beginning and end of the season with early middle of season) was characteristic in years, when the transition was early and slow, and opposite phenology (2-nd type - early beginning and end of the season with late middle of season) – when transition was late and fast.
+Temora and Oithona demonstrated opposite response: 1-st type of phenology in years, when transition was late and fast, and 2-nd type of phenology, when the transition was early and slow.
+Microsetella and Acartia (with admission for the latter, made above) demonstrated 1-st type of phenology in years, when the transition was early and fast, and 2-nd type, when that was late and slow.
+Pseudocalanus, on the contrary, demonstrated 2-nd type of phenology in years, when transition was early and fast, and 1-st type, when the transition was late and slow.

 Abundance of juveniles responded only to the shift of spring-summer transition (coefficients for the 2-st canonical variate are very low).
 Abundance of Calanus, Acartia and Temora tended to be high, and abundance of Oithona и Centropages – low, in years with early spring-summer transition (Table 2).